Manuel Misquita

-Manuel Misquita was a former Mayor of Karachi under the British Raj and President of Karachi Goan Association.
+Manuel Misquita was a Pakistani politician who was a former Mayor of Karachi under British India and served as the president of the Karachi Goan Association.

 Mayor

 Misquita was elected Mayor of Karachi in 1945 becoming the first and to date its only Catholic mayor.

 Karachi Goan Association

-Misquita twice served as President of the Karachi Goan Association, first time from 1941 to 1942 and then again in 1954.
+Misquita twice served as president of the Karachi Goan Association, first time from 1941 to 1942 and then again in 1954.